wmde/wikibase-release-pipeline/deploy/README.md

 #### Domain names

-You need three DNS records that resolve to your machine's IP address.
-Replace "example.com" with a domain whose DNS you can modify.
+You need three DNS records that resolve to your machine's IP address, one for each user facing service.

 - Wikibase e.g. "wikibase.example.com"
 - QueryService e.g. "query.example.com"